-Mark square green, draw green arrow Press the Alt key and click the square or draw a line from a to b.
+Mark square green, draw green arrow

+Press the Alt key and click the square or draw a line from a to b.

-Mark square red, draw red arrow Press Alt + Shift and click the square or draw a line from a to b.
-Mark square yellow, draw yellow arrow Press Alt + Ctrl and click the square or draw a line from a to b.
+Press Alt + Shift and click the Mark square red, square or draw a line from a draw red arrow to b.

+Mark square yellow, draw yellow arrow

+Press Alt + Ctrl and click the square or draw a line from a

+to b.
-• If you draw a line with the same colour again, the original line is erased.

-• A right-click on the area around the board erases all graphic elements from the current position.
+- If you draw a line with the same colour again, the original line is erased. - A right-click on the area around the board erases all graphic elements from the current position.